ianhuang0630/IM-Net-ShapeTalkPretraining/README.md

 where:
 - `top_output_dir`: the path to directory with the intermediary outputs from running implicit extraction.
 - `voxel_output_dir`: the path to the directory where you would like the post-processed inputs to be, to be used later to retrain IM-NET
 - `scaling_pickle_path`: path to the pickle storing individual scaling parameters to each shape sample to better align with the ShapeTalk dataset.
+(A default copy can be found in `data/`)